Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :visioncheck help

-## :worldborder
+## worldborder
 ### At A Glance
-Toggles the `World Border` module, which restricts players from exceeding configurable boundaries in each dimension (Overworld, Nether, End) relative to the world origin (0,0,0), rather than the spawn point.
+Toggles the `worldborder` module, which restricts players from exceeding configurable boundaries in each dimension (Overworld, Nether, End) relative to the world origin (0,0,0), rather than the spawn point.
 Players with Level 4 security clearance are exempt.

 ### How It Works
 - **Border Enforcement:** Continuously monitors player positions in all dimensions and teleports them back inside the boundary if they exceed the set size.